Facebook announces content oversight board as Zuckerberg responds to lobbying crisis

 Zuckerberg said an internal probe on the Definers controversy will be headed up by Facebook's vice president of global affairs, Nick Clegg, the former U.K. deputy prime minister who recently joined the company.

 Facebook also released an “enforcement report” on Thursday outlining the amount of content and number of accounts pulled down for content violations.
-Some reporters on the cal remarked on what appeared to be a lack of enforcement of what was considered “bullying” — about 2.1 million incidences between July and September of 2018 — since Facebook announced its new anti-bullying rules in March.
+Some reporters on the call remarked on what appeared to be a lack of enforcement of what was considered “bullying” — about 2.1 million incidents from July to September — since Facebook announced its new anti-bullying rules in March.

 By contrast, Facebook took action on 754 million fake accounts — with the company taking action on 99.6 percent of all cases before being notified by users, the company said.